pcamus/enviro_project/README.md

 The GUI was designed with QtDesigner and PyQt version was 5.

-The GUI window is the following :
+*The GUI window is the following :*

 ![](enviro_gui.jpg)

+The program use 3 timers (QTimer objects) :

+- 3 minutes timer for logging in gsheet.
+- 10 seconds timer for data acquisition and averaging.
+- 1 second timer to dis^lay the time in the staus bar.